KalebKE/ME7Tuner/README.md

 * [See Primary Fueling](https://s4wiki.com/wiki/Tuning#Primary)
 * [See Effect on Airflow](https://s4wiki.com/wiki/Mass_air_flow)

-My experience with this approach when significantly increasing the diamater of the MAF housing (83mm housing to a 100mm housing) was that ot did not result in an optimal curve.
-While values that were reachable under closed-loop conditions had expected values, the values that were reachable under open-loop conditions (part and wide-open throttle) were notably underscaled.
+Significantly increasing the diamater of the MAF housing can change the airflow through the MAF housing enough that it results in a non-linear change to the original linearization curve.
+Correcting the linearization in these cases can require more advanced corrections.

 ### Example of MAF underscaling

-* Same fuel system
-* Same KRKTE (primary fueling)
-* Same 100mm housing w/Hitachi sensor
-* Same boost
-* Same fuel
-* Same weather
-* Solid Line - Scaling based on a constand derived from the change in housing diameter
+* **Solid Line** - Scaling based on a constand derived from the change in housing diameter
-* Broken Line - Estimated airflow based on fuel consumption and air-fuel ratio
+* **Broken Line** - Estimated airflow based on fuel consumption and air-fuel ratio

-You can see a 100mm housing scaled with a constant based on a diameter increase (solid lines) vs a relatively accurate estimation of airflow (broken lines).
-Note that at lower values of airflow the measurements are similar while at higher values of airflow there is a significant discrepancy.
+You can see a 83mm MAF housing curve scaled with a constant based on a diameter increase (solid lines) for a 100mm MAF housing vs a relatively accurate estimation of airflow (broken lines).

 ![alt text](http://kircherelectronics.com/wp-content/uploads/2019/02/100mmHitachi_vs_hpx.png "Underscaled 100mm housing")